rprev/pm/README.md

 # pm
 setup tools of project management tools

-# How to Use as Ubuntu 18.04
+# How to Use on Ubuntu 18.04
 ## Preparation
 ```
 $ sudo apt -y update